dbosak01/fmtr/README.md

 fapply(v1, fmt2)

-# "Label A" "Label B"   "Other" "Label B"
+# "Label A" "Label B"   "Missing" "Other"

 ```